IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/service-fabric/cluster/README.md

 ### Parameter: `sfZonalUpgradeMode`

 This property controls the logical grouping of VMs in upgrade domains (UDs).
-This property cannot be modified if a node type with multiple Availability Zunos is already present in the cluster.
+This property cannot be modified if a node type with multiple Availability Zones is already present in the cluster.

 - Required: No
 - Type: string